Fenwick & West

-Fenwick & West LLP is a law firm of nearly 430 attorneys with offices in Silicon Valley, San Francisco, Seattle, New York City, Santa Monica, Washington, DC and Shanghai.
-The firm's practice focuses on technology companies, life sciences companies and start-ups.
-Fenwick's lawyers are divided among four primary practice groups, with numerous subgroups within each: Corporate, Litigation, Tax and Intellectual Property.
-Most recently the firm has been embroiled in scandal surrounding their representation of FTX, having vouched for the company aiding their fraud.
+Fenwick & West LLP is a law firm of more than 470 attorneys with offices in Silicon Valley, San Francisco, Seattle, New York City, Santa Monica, Washington, DC, Boston, and Shanghai.
+The firm focuses on the technology and life sciences sectors, advising clients at all stages from startups to public companies.
+Fenwick has been embroiled in legal issues with the US law enforcement and multiple class action lawsuits due to their representation of FTX, for whom they allegedly created shell companies in order to launder money and skirt regulatory scrutiny.